ISAITB/docs-services/source/validation/index.rst

 **GITB validation services** are used to validate input and produce a validation report.
 They are arguably the simplest type of test service given their specific use which is reflected in the limited operations such a service needs to implement.
-Considering their focus on validation and the simplicity of their API validation services are also easy to use as standalone services for one-off validation calls.
+Considering their focus on validation and the simplicity of their API, validation services are also easily used as standalone services for one-off validation calls.

 Implementing the service